Unable to update my blog today coz I was out of town...

 quickly, silently, well, badly, very, really

-My Korean students learn English fast.
+learn English fast.
 They are really good at speaking now.

 links a noun to another word